-No. Procedures Time to Complete Associated Costs 1 Request and obtain recent property card Agency: Immovable Properties Registration Office The property card (proof of ownership of the land plot) can be obtained from the Real Estate Registry.
+No .
+Procedures Time to Complete Associated Costs 1 Request and obtain recent property card Agency : Immovable Properties Registration Office The property card (proof of ownership of the land plot) can be obtained from the Real Estate Registry.
 As of February 2008 the validity term of the card should be at most 72 hours.
 The Registry's automated system expedites this process.
 As of February 2008 Real Estate Registry started including the mailing fee into the cost of obtaining a recent copy of property ownership card.
-30 days ALL 3,250 ⇒ 2 Request and obtain Extract of Master Plan of the Plot from the Urban Planning Department Agency: Municipal Urban Planning Department The master and general plans of the plot are issued by the municipality's Urban Planning Department.
+30 days ALL 3,250 2 Request and obtain Project Clearance from Environmental Protection Agency Agency : Environmental Protection Agency The construction of the warehouse is subject to the environmental impact assessment ("EIA") and more specifically to a simple screening/preliminary process of EIA.
+The BulidCo should file with the Ministry of the Environment and Tourism the following documents: The technical report of the proposed project; The preliminary report of EIA, drafted as per the type of the project; The technical project; The Invoice evidencing the payment of the respective fee; The registration certificate of the BuildCo with Commercial Register.
+The Ministry Of Environment and Tourism forwards the request along with the above set of documents to the National Agency of Environment ("NAE") within 10 days as of the submission thereof by BuildCo.
+The decision of NAE is delivered to the BuildCo within 45 days as of the submission of the request with the Ministry of Environment.
+The service fee for the examination amounts to ALL 10,000 and is paid by the BuildCo the the bank account of the Ministry of Environment (Article 3 of the Council of Ministers Decision no. 417, dated 25.06.2014).
+45 days ALL 10,000 ; Request and obtain Extract of Master Plan of the Plot from the Urban Planning Department Agency : Municipal Urban Planning Department.
+The master and general plans of the plot are issued by the municipality's Urban Planning Department.
 The general plan is a topographic map of the situation of the existing property, while the master plan is a plan of the proposed development.
 Based on the Order of the Mayor of Tirana Municipality No. 275 dated 6.4.2012, before applying for the Development and Construction Permit the Developer of the Project has to obtain the Updated Master Plan from the GIS Kadastre in the Territorial planning Directorate.
 There is no fee to obtain the mentioned Master Plan.
-30 days no charge ⇒ 3 Obtain a geotechnical study / soil test Agency: Private licensed company A soil test is a necessary step for development of the project.
-The soil investigation helps to determine the bearing capacity of the land, which helps to determine the load capability, the type and depth of foundation, in order to make sure to select a suitable construction technique.
-14 days ALL 75,000 ⇒ 4 Request and obtain opinion of the District Urban Planning Department Agency: District Urban Planning Department BuildCo should request an attestation on the drawings' compliance with urban zoning regulations from the district Urban Planning Department.
-This requirement is provided for by Point 21 of the regulations on construction (of up to three stories), "Documents That an Investor Should Submit for Obtaining Construction Site Permit and Construction Permit," published by the Council of Tirana Municipality.
-10 days ALL 2,000 ⇒ 5 Request and obtain Project Clearance from Water Authority Agency: Water Authority The water authority approves the project and indicates the nearest water supply sources.
-Since January 2008 the Water and Sewage Company introduced a new cost for granting a project clearance at the initial stage of designing at the amount of ALL 3,000.00.
-9 days ALL 3,000
+30 days no charge ≠.
+Request and obtain Fire Department Approval for Development Permit Agency : Fire Department This procedure takes 15 days on average because while the Fire Department gives the approval, the Prefecture holds the actual seal that must be used to stamp the approval.
+In practice, the public actually make this request at the Prefecture (although according to the Fire Department, the 15 days ALL 10,000 law stipulates that Fire Department is the handling agency).
+The Fire Department then has to call the Prefecture to ask for files, which are forwarded to the Fire Department.
+The Fire Department must then review and send back to the Prefecture to stamp the approval.